pirica/Spitfire-Launcher/README.md

    - Follow the official prerequisites guide:
      https://v2.tauri.app/start/prerequisites

-### Configuring Android
+### Configuring Android (Optional)

 To build the launcher for Android, you’ll need to create and configure a signing keystore.
 Follow the official Tauri guide [here](https://v2.tauri.app/distribute/sign/android/#configure-the-signing-key).
 You can skip the Gradle steps since it is already configured.

 ### Running the App